 AB 1026-This bill seeks to establish the same level of clarity in the design and construction of utility line extensions as currently exists for the fire and life safety building standards that apply to the design and construction of our buildings in the state.
 This bill makes it clear that once an electrical or gas corporation initially approves the construction, design and specifications, they have officially determined the rules to which the construction must comply.

 AB 1042-Increase home upkeep allowance for vulnerable seniors.
 There are nearly 1.2 million low-income seniors enrolled in the state’s Medi-Cal program.
 Some of these seniors who are temporary residents of skilled nursing facilities are eligible for a Medi-Cal deduction called the “Home Upkeep Allowance.”
 This allowance allows a person to keep $209 every month, for up to 6 months, for the maintenance of their home while they’re temporarily residing in one of these facilities.
-Vulnerable seniors may be at risk of losing their homes in these circumstances and the allowance has never been increased.
+Vulnerable seniors may be at risk of losing their homes in these circumstances and this woefully low allowance has not been increased in 40 years.
 This bill is intended to ensure that, with an increase in this allowance, they have the best chance of returning to their home after a short-term stay in a skilled nursing facility.

 AB 1088-Maintain Medi-Cal eligibility for seniors.
 This bill is intended to prevent seniors and people with disabilities who are dually enrolled in Medicare and Medi-Cal from losing their Medi-Cal coverage when the state begins paying their Medicare Part B premiums, which covers physician services.
-This amount, which is $135.50 per month (or $271 for a couple) can be just enough to increase their countable income for purposes of determining their Medi-Cal eligibility to cause them to be dropped from Medi-Cal.
-This bill will prevent this unfair process by disregarding the state’s payment for their Medicare premium as income and allowing them to maintain consistent coverage.
+This amount, which is $135.50 per month (or $271 for a couple) can be just enough to increase their countable income for purposes of determining their Medi-Cal eligibility to cause them to be dropped from no-cost Medi-Cal and placed on a share-of-cost Medi-Cal where they would be required to pay hundreds of dollars more for their care.
+This bill will prevent this unfair process, or "senior penalty," by disregarding the state’s payment for their Medicare premium as income and allowing them to maintain consistent coverage.

 AB 1174-Maintain anesthesiologists in network.
 AB 72 passed in 2016 prevents consumers from "surprise billing" when their medical care was provided in a network facility but the provider was not a member of their network.
 That law also requires facilities to maintain a network that has an adequate number of each of the right types of providers to deliver the volume of health care services needed.
 This legislation will ensure that health plans and health insurers have a contractual relationship with an adequate number of anesthesiologists so that enrollees and insureds will have access to these types of providers at contracted facilities.